Mduletsie7/krypticthadonbeats-azure-app-infra/README.md

 2. React.js Application

-    Dockerized: Built and pushed to Amazon ECR on every commit.
+    Dockerized: Built, auto-tagged using latest commit sha and pushed to Amazon ECR on every commit.

     Kubernetes-Deployed: